 The Commission Ignored The Legislative Mandate Requiring Due Process.

 The Legislature has recognized that the Commission may not wish to conduct hearings in all matters.
 But this does not relieve the Commission of its requirement to comply with procedural due process.
-Thus, if the Commission decides it will not conduct evidentiary hearings, it must conduct a procedural hearing to decide whether there will be evidentiary hearings.
+Thus, if the Commission decides it will not conduct evidentiary hearings, it must decide, consistent with due process, whether there will be evidentiary hearings.
 Section 1701.1(a) of the California Public Utilities Code provides:

 “The commission, consistent with due process . . . shall determine whether a proceeding requires a hearing.”
 (Emphasis added.)